 Found, the creature bleated again and raced along the shielding dead wood with such speed that I couldn't keep the light trained on it.

-A break in the hedgerow allowed a walkway to connect a bungalow with the street, but Big Heador Big Foot, or the wolf man, or the Loch Ness monster in drag, or whatever the hell this was crossed the gap fast, an Before I could respond, something screamed.
-The cry was eerie but instant ahead of the light.
+A break in the hedgerow allowed a walkway to connect a bungalow with the street, but Big Head-or Big Foot, or the wolf man, or the Loch Ness monster in drag, or whatever the hell this was-crossed the gap fast, an instant ahead of the light.
 I didn't get a look at anything but its shaggy ass, and not even a clear view of that, though a clear view of its ass might not have been either informative or gratifying.